 “It’s not easy running a small b&b,” according to Ledingham.
 “Electric bills get up to $1,500 in the winter, plus the guests these days want AC.”
-Ledingham worked with CORE’s Bouchet to find a solution that could handle both heating and cooling, an electric heat pump that delivers three times the efficiency.
-This is on top of three years of SLEEP Program collaboration that included all-LED lighting, enhanced insulation, and a high-efficiency boiler.
+Ledingham worked with CORE’s Bouchet to find a solution that could handle both heating and cooling – an electric heat pump that delivers three times the efficiency.
+This is on top of three years of SLEEP Program collaboration that included upgrading to all-LED lighting, enhanced insulation, and a high-efficiency boiler.
 After a quick crunch of the numbers, the Snow Queen is on target to recoup their part of the investment within three years.

 The Snow Queen proves that we can preserve history without compromising climate action goals.
 It has stood on Cooper Ave. for nearly 120 years, and like many of the finer things in life, it keeps getting better with age.